guillermooo/sublime-undocs/source/reference/symbols.rst

 a local symbol list (active file) and a global symbol list (project-wide).
-Using symbol definition files, you can target the two of them.
+Using symbol definition files, you can target both individually.

 ..
 XXX: ref scopes